erikaduan/r_tips/03_blog_posts/2020-07-26_many-roads-to-the-middle/2020-07-26_many-roads-to-the-middle.md

 ## Continuous probability distribution

-In a continuous probability distribution, the range of values which exist is defined by the function
+In a continuous probability distribution, the range of values which exist is defined by the probability density function
 ![f(x)](https://latex.codecogs.com/png.latex?f%28x%29 "f(x)").
 This
 function is represented as a curve, where
 ![f(x)](https://latex.codecogs.com/png.latex?f%28x%29 "f(x)") represents